orsonteodoro/gcf2/README.md

 Miscellaneous:
 * -fno-asynchronous-unwind-tables was used to remove the cfi assembler lines for -S when viewing generated assembly.

-I fed:
+I fed before running the kernel compilation process with genkernel:
 * export CFLAGS="-fomit-frame-pointer -fno-asynchronous-unwind-tables -frename-registers -pipe"
 * export CXXFLAGS="${CFLAGS}"

-Before the kernel compilation process with genkernel to produce `Mitigation: Full AMD retpoline`.
+The result produced `Mitigation: Full AMD retpoline`.

 To ensure that your kernel is properly patch use `cat /sys/devices/system/cpu/vulnerabilities/spectre_v2` to view if the Spectre mitigation works.
 It should report `Mitigation: Full AMD retpoline` or `Mitigation: Full generic retpoline`.
 On my machine it reports the former.